Materials for HTS (Harmonisation Technologique Système)

 There are 3 samples:

-• simple: a really simple hello world with no relocation
+simple: a really simple hello world with no relocationhello: a relocation in the .rodatavars: multiple relocations

 And 2 variants, one with debug symbols, and one without.